DOI-USGS/ISIS3/README.md

 ### Updating

-  To update to a new version of ISIS, simply run `conda update isis3`
+  To update to a new version of ISIS up to version 3.9.1, simply run `conda update isis3`

-  To update to our latest release candidate, run `conda update -c usgs-astrogeology/label/RC isis3`
+  To update to our latest release candidate up to version 3.9.1, run `conda update -c usgs-astrogeology -c usgs-astrogeology/label/RC isis3`

+  Note that for ISIS versions 3.10 and above, new versions and release candidates will only be available under the package name `isis` and `conda update isis3` and
+  `conda update -c usgs-astrogeology -c usgs-astrogeology/label/RC isis3` will no longer work for additional updates.
+Instead, after installing an `isis` package, `conda update isis` should be used to update to a new version and `conda update -c usgs-astrogeology/label/RC isis` to update to a new release candidate.

 ### Operating System Requirements